Hydepwns/spacecast/docs/INTEGRATION_TESTING.md

 # Integration Testing Guide

-This document provides comprehensive guidance for the Hydepwns LiveView integration testing suite, covering API integration, real-time features, event-driven architecture, external services, performance, and security testing.
+This document provides comprehensive guidance for the Spacecast LiveView integration testing suite, covering API integration, real-time features, event-driven architecture, external services, performance, and security testing.

 ## Overview

-The integration testing suite is designed to validate the complete functionality of the Hydepwns LiveView application, ensuring that all components work together correctly in a realistic environment.
+The integration testing suite is designed to validate the complete functionality of the Spacecast LiveView application, ensuring that all components work together correctly in a realistic environment.
 The suite includes:

 - **API Integration Tests** - Validates JSON endpoints, authentication, and data flow
 - **Real-time Integration Tests** - Tests WebSocket connections, PubSub events, and LiveView updates